adrianh-za/darksky/README.md

 # darksky
-Library written in Go to allow query of weather conditions from Dark Sky
+Library written in Go to allow querying of weather conditions from Dark Sky

 ## Usage ##